 - Explain to students that different objects are made from different materials, which have different 'properties'.
-Write the word 'properties' in the class science journal.
-Explain that the word properties can be used to describe 'the way an object looks, feels, smells, tastes or behaves in certain situations'. - 2.
-Allow students to complete the worksheet Properties of materials.
-Ask students why they think each of the items in the worksheet has been made using these materials.
-Guide the discussion with questions, such as: - "What would happen if the jumper was made of paper instead of wool?" - "Why do you think bottles are made of glass or plastic and not paper?" - "What would it feel like wearing thongs made of wood or metal?" - "What would happen if coins were made of chocolate instead of metal?"
+Ask students to write the word 'properties' in their science journal.
+Explain that the word properties can be defined as 'the way an object looks, feels, smells, tastes or behaves in certain situations'.
+Ensure students also record this definition in their science journals. - 2.
+Direct students to complete the worksheet Properties of materials.
+Ask students why they think each of the items in the worksheet has been made using the materials they have listed.
+Guide the discussion with questions such as: - "What would happen if the jumper was made of paper instead of wool?" - "Why do you think bottles are made of glass or plastic and not paper?" - "What would it feel like wearing thongs made of wood or metal?" - "What would happen if coins were made of chocolate instead of metal?"